Available Coronavirus Testing

 What to do if:

 - You don't have a primary care doctor.
-You can contact your city or county health department for advice, or call the UMMS Nurse Call Line, a free 24/7 phone service to answer questions from the community about coronavirus disease (COVID-19).
+You can contact your city or county health department for advice.

 - You have mild symptoms.
 Coronavirus can be treated at home.
 Stay home, contact your doctor, monitor your health and avoid transmission to the rest of your household.

-- You are at risk because of your age or underlying conditions.
-Be sure to contact your doctor.
+- You are at risk because of your age or underlying conditions. e sure to contact your doctor.

 - You are having severe symptoms – difficulty breathing, pain or persistent pressure in your chest, or bluish lips or face.
 Don't waste time trying to get a test.
 Call 911 or go to the nearest hospital ER or urgent care center.